C Solution: Monopoly

 current_board_position <- (new_board_position %% 40)

-# if we can on a square that can be purchased and which has not been
+# if we land on a square that can be purchased and which has not been

 # purchased (note R uses 1-indexing for arrays)